 There have been many reports over the past few years on biophilia, the hypothesis which suggests that humans seek connections with nature, and its positive effects on our health, wellbeing and productivity.
 The more natural our environment feels, the happier we feel.

 With a growth in academic research, it has been proven that the presence of the natural elements can have a positive impact on how we feel.
-It has been shown that daylight, for example, has a role in maintaining our circadian rhythms.
+It has been shown that daylight, for example, has a role in maintaining our circadian rhythms which is why daylighting in the workplace is essential.

 The Well Building Standard supports this idea that health and wellbeing should be integral to the design of a building, focusing on seven key concepts of a building’s performance and human behaviour involving air, water, nourishment, light, fitness, comfort and mind.